ajchuang/MyRip/README.md

 C) How to run:
 Basically, I follow the requirements.
+1. To build the whole thing.
+Just use ./make.sh @Unix/Linux/OS X.
+2. If you're using windows, just need 'javac *.java' and mkdir log.

-To provide a more modular testing mechanism, I organize the test cases in the ./config folder.
+3. To provide a more modular testing mechanism, I organize the test cases in the ./config folder.
 In the cofig folder, there are a few well-written test cases.
 You can make use of them to test the pro- gram.
 Therefore, an example command would be

 ** java bfclient ./config/[Your config folder]/[Your config file]

 D)  Supported commands